 The fourth-class CE provides you with an initial foundation of the Officer Development System and focuses on developing foundational Air Force knowledge.
 You will learn about military structure, Air Force core competencies, distinctive capabilities, the enlisted force, sister services, and employment of forces.
 When you’ve completed the fourth-class year, you’ll have a solid overview of the military and your role within it.

 Going through Expeditionary, Survival and Evasion Training (ESET) as a third-class cadet, you will find out what it takes to operate in austere environments supporting the Air Force mission.
-From contingency experienced officers and enlisted personnel, you will acquire expeditionary and battlefield Airman skills such as modular tent setup, contingency utilities, passive defense, force protection, security force individual and team movement, survival skills, how to evade the enemy and much more.
-We’ll explain concepts and you will receive personal experience as part of an Air Expeditionary Force deployment, employment and redeployment.
+Contingency experienced personnel will teach you expeditionary and battlefield Airman skillsets such as setting up modular facilities and contingency utilities, passive defense, force protection, secure individual and team movement, survival and evasion skills and much more.
+This unique training begins with conceptual employment of forces to personal, hands-on experiential Air Expeditionary Force deployment.
+This is also the beginning of your Commissioning Education (CE) program to prepare you for the next two years of cadet life and as a commissioned officer.
+Third-class CE concentrates on the transition from follower to leader.
+As a third-class cadet, your main goal is to become an effective military role model or coach for the fourth-class cadets as you learn and apply effective teaching, training and mentoring skills.
 Some of the most exciting experiences of the third-class summer involve flying, as you will read later in the aviation part of military education.

-The third-class CE concentrates on the transition from a follower to a leader.
-As a third-class cadet, your main goal is to become an effective military role model or coach for the fourth-class cadets as you learn and apply effective teaching, training and ultimately mentoring skill.
 The third-class cadet program prepares you for increased levels of responsibility, helps you internalize standards essential for success (both at the Academy and in the operational Air Force), and equips you with training and skills required of leaders.
-You’ll receive extensive experience using the Academy Training Philosophy to include establishing expectations, providing skills, exchanging feedback, and ensuring the professional growth of your subordinates.
+You’ll receive extensive experience with the Officer Development System to include establishing expectations, providing skills, exchanging feedback, and ensuring the professional growth of your subordinates.
 You will also learn more about the Profession of Arms and the basics of military communication.
 This knowledge will play a role as you become coaches for the fourth-classmen.